core-infra-svcs/terraform-provider-meraki/docs/resources/networks_appliance_traffic_shaping_uplink_selection.md

 Optional:

+- `destination` (Attributes) destination of 'custom' type traffic filter (see [below for nested schema](#nestedatt--vpn_traffic_uplink_preferences--traffic_filters--value--destination))
+- `id` (String) traffic filter id
+- `protocol` (String) Protocol value of this custom type traffic filter.
+Must be one of: 'tcp', 'udp', 'icmp6' or 'any'
+- `source` (Attributes) Source of 'custom' type traffic filter (see [below for nested schema](#nestedatt--vpn_traffic_uplink_preferences--traffic_filters--value--source))

+<a id="nestedatt--vpn_traffic_uplink_preferences--traffic_filters--value--destination"></a>
+### Nested Schema for `vpn_traffic_uplink_preferences.traffic_filters.value.source`

+Optional:

-- `cidr` (String) SCIDR format address (e.g."192.168.10.1", which is the same as "192.168.10.1/32"), or "any".
+- `cidr` (String) CIDR format address (e.g."192.168.10.1", which is the same as "192.168.10.1/32"), or "any".
 Cannot be used in combination with the "vlan" property
 - `fqdn` (String) FQDN format address.
-Cannot be used in combination with the "cidr" or "fqdn" property and is currently only available in the "destination" object of the "vpnTrafficUplinkPreference" object.
+Cannot be used in combination with the "cidr" or "fqdn" property and is currently only available in the "vpnDestination" object of the "vpnTrafficUplinkPreference" object.
 E.g.: "www.google.com"
 - `host` (Number) Host ID in the VLAN.
 Should not exceed the VLAN subnet capacity.
 Must be used along with the "vlan" property and is currently only available under a template network.
 - `network` (String) Meraki network ID.
 Currently only available under a template network, and the value should be ID of either same template network, or another template network currently.
 E.g.: "L_12345678".
 - `port` (String) E.g.: "any", "0" (also means "any"), "8080", "1-1024"
 - `vlan` (Number) VLAN ID of the configured VLAN in the Meraki network.
 Cannot be used in combination with the "cidr" property and is currently only available under a template network.

-Read-Only:

-- `id` (String) traffic filter id
+<a id="nestedatt--vpn_traffic_uplink_preferences--traffic_filters--value--source"></a>
+### Nested Schema for `vpn_traffic_uplink_preferences.traffic_filters.value.source`

+Optional:

+- `cidr` (String) SCIDR format address (e.g."192.168.10.1", which is the same as "192.168.10.1/32"), or "any".
+Cannot be used in combination with the "vlan" property
+- `host` (Number) Host ID in the VLAN.
+Should not exceed the VLAN subnet capacity.
+Must be used along with the "vlan" property and is currently only available under a template network.
+- `network` (String) Meraki network ID.
+Currently only available under a template network, and the value should be ID of either same template network, or another template network currently.
+E.g.: "L_12345678".
+- `port` (String) E.g.: "any", "0" (also means "any"), "8080", "1-1024"
+- `vlan` (Number) VLAN ID of the configured VLAN in the Meraki network.
+Cannot be used in combination with the "cidr" property and is currently only available under a template network.